Phase 1, Building in the Open

 Keep phone, laptop, and tablet in sync without going through someone else's servers.
 Syncthing does this and it's great, but it needs to be easier and work better on phones, iOS especially.

-Partial: Syncthing (works well on Android, limited iOS)
+Partial, Syncthing (works well on Android, limited iOS)

 HELPFUL